rocketbot-cl/SOAPWebServices/README.md

 # SOAPWebServices

 Module to interact with SOAP web services.
+Connect, execute methods and receive data from Web Services.

 ----